 Jim Stolze is a pioneer and thought leader on digital transformation.
 His early work got him featured on CNN and brought him an invitation to speak at the TED Conference in California.
 Ever since he has been a promoter of "Ideas Worth Spreading" kick starting TEDx events in The Netherlands, Europe, the Middle East, the Caribbean and the United States.

 Jim will speak on November 3th 9.40 AM about: Human BAIT.
-How Blockchain & Artificial Intelligence will Transform our business but not our lives.
+How Blockchain & Artificial Intelligence are taking on the old systems.

 Etienne is a scholar, writer – with 5 books to his name – and senior lecturer International Communication at Erasmus University Rotterdam, specializing in strategic mass communication.
 He also teaches courses related to film studies and science fiction and in 2015 he launched CHIFT (Community for Histories of the Future), which studies and stimulates the production of science fiction.